Paris school tour

 For a full description, click here.

 Within easy reach of Paris, the Parc Asterix provides student groups with brilliant day trips from April through to October each year.
-There are over 50 rides and attractions, live entertainment, arts and special effects, so you're sure to remain well-entertained!
+There are over fifty rides and attractions, live entertainment, arts and special effects, so you're sure to remain well-entertained! www.parcasterix.com

 Pre-booking required for school groups – 2 months in advance.
 Closed Mondays. www.chateauversailles.fr

 Once home to the French Royal family (before Louis XIV moved the headquarters to Versailles), the Louvre is now one of the largest art museums in the world and certainly the most visited.
 It houses pieces from ancient history right through to the nineteenth century and boasts such famous works as the Mona Lisa and the Venus de Milo.
-The collection is divided into 8 departments and owing to its size, a visit to the museum should be well-planned in order to get the most out of it. www.louvre.fr
+The collection is divided into eight departments so a visit to the museum should be well-planned in order to get the most out of it. www.louvre.fr

-The Musée d'Orsay is most famous for its late nineteenth and early twentieth century artworks, featuring pieces by Monet, Manet, Degas, Renoir, Cezanne, Gaugin and Van Gogh.
-Interestingly it was originally built to be a railway station, but quite quickly it became redundant as trains were built longer and longer and became too long for the platforms that had been built.
+The Musée d'Orsay is most famous for its late-19th and early-20th century artworks, featuring pieces by Monet, Manet, Degas, Renoir, Cezanne, Gaugin and Van Gogh.
+Originally, it was built to be a railway station, but quite quickly it became redundant as trains were built longer and longer and became too long for the platforms.
 The purpose of the museum was to bridge the gap between the Louvre and the National Museum of Modern Art at the Centre Pompidou.

 The Centre Pompidou houses the National Museum for Modern Art, a vast public library and a centre for music and acoustic research.
 It has the biggest collection of Modern Art in Europe and has received over 150 million guests since it opened in 1977.
 Modern art, scientific exhibitions, working models, not to mention the building itself, combine to create a vivid experience. www.cnac-gp.fr

 The Musée Picasso contains over 3000 pieces of Picasso's work including sketch books, sculptures, ceramics and paintings, as well as pieces from Picasso's own collection including, Cezanne, Degas, Rousseau and Matisse.
-The building in which the collection is housed was built between 1656 and 1659 and is considered to be one of the finest historic houses in the Marais district, one of Paris’s oldest quarters, also home to Victor Hugo’s former residence.
+The building in which the collection is housed was built between 1656 and 1659 and is considered to be one of the finest historic houses in the Marais district, one of Paris’s oldest quarters.

 Montmartre and Sacre Coeur

 Montmartre is the name of the hill, which boasts the highest point in Paris at a height of 129 metres, and gives its name to the surrounding area in the 18th arrondissement.
 It has been known as the red-light district, an artist's hangout and the site at which one of Paris' more famous and spectacular landmarks, the Sacre Coeur was built.
-Go and see the famous artists’ square, Place de Tertre, the Espace Savlador Dali with its collection of artists’ sculptures and illustrations, and of course don’t miss the beautiful white Sacre Coeur.
-The Sacre Coeur is a Roman Catholic Basilica dedicated to the sacred heart of Jesus, and is doubly symbolic; firstly, as a monument to the excesses of the Second Empire, and secondly as a symbol of a conservative moral order.
+Go and see the famous artists’ square, Place de Tertre, the Espace Savlador Dali with its collection of artists’ sculptures and illustrations, and don’t miss the beautiful white Sacre Coeur, a Roman Catholic basilica dedicated to the sacred heart of Jesus.